 The straps and handles are exceedingly strong.
-Big guys need not to worry.
+Big guys need not worry.
 Even the basic kits are strong enough to hold anyone with confidence.
-The overall feel is one of good quality materials.
+The overall feel is one of the good quality materials.

 The Door Anchors

 Let’s start with the safety features.
 The door mounts are good, but if you do not place the anchor plate close to the hinges it jacks them up.
-In other words, even though the TRX straps and door anchors are very sturdy, you have to make sure the door is also sturdy, especially if you are heavy person.
+In other words, even though the TRX straps and door anchors are very sturdy, you have to make sure the door is also sturdy, especially if you are a heavy person.
 Lighter people may not have a problem.

 Some doors may misalign and not shut back properly if they are not strong enough.
 In any case, it is a bit difficult to do some exercises like planks without your feet hitting the door.